UN office in west Afghanistan comes under fire; guard killed

 For the past year, a resurgent Taliban have held sway over roughly half of Afghanistan.
 But since the announcement this spring that U.S. and NATO troops would completely pull out of the country, the Taliban have swept through dozens of districts, seizing more land and even taking control of key border crossings with neighboring countries.

-In the province of Herat, the insurgents have taken the Islam Qala key border crossing with Iran.
+In Herat, the insurgents have taken the Islam Qala key border crossing with Iran.